et1975/FsCassy/README.md

 - a composable DSL for statements,
 - a Pretty printer, Cassandra and InMem statement interpreters

-The pluggbale interpreter extends the reach of unit-testing into the code that would not otherwise be testable in isolation.
+The pluggable interpreter extends the reach of unit-testing into the code that would not otherwise be testable in isolation.

 =======

+Some assembly required: please see the tests for examples of the interpreter construction.